mesosphere/marathon/docs/docs/native-docker-private-registry.md

       <div class="alert alert-info">
         <strong>Note:</strong>
-       The URI must be accessible by all nodes that may start your application.
-       Approaches may include distributing the file to the local filesystem of all nodes, for example via RSYNC/SCP, or storing it on a shared network drive, for example [Amazon S3](http://aws.amazon.com/s3/).
-       It is worth considering the security implications of your chosen approach.
+       The URI must be accessible by all nodes that will start your application.
+You can distribute the file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like [Amazon S3](http://aws.amazon.com/s3/).
+Consider the security implications of your chosen approach carefully.
       </div>

 ### Step 2:  Add URI path to app definition

-1. Add the path to the archive file login credentials to your app definition.
+1. Add the path to the archive file login credentials to the `uris` parameter of your app definition.

     ```bash
     "uris": [